 - Once you have done this, select on the Basic Level – Lexicon, Grammar link toward the bottom of the page.The test should take approximately 50 minutes to complete.

 A student who earns a score of 5 on the AP Spanish language or literature exam automatically receives credit for 1 full academic course as Hispanic Studies 300, qualifying students to work at the 300 level.
 Students who have scored a 6 or 7 on the Spanish (Advanced) exam of the IB curriculum will also receive 1 course credit, as HISP 300.

 Suggested Course Sequence: First- and second-year students having obtained a score of 5 on the AP exams or a 6 or 7 on the IB Spanish (Advanced) are encouraged to take HISP 306 before taking HISP 309, 310, 317, or 318.
 The course HISP 300 counts toward the total number of academic credits required for the major.

 We require every student with a prior knowledge of Spanish who wishes to enroll in a class to take the placement exam, except students who have taken the AP exam and scored a 5, as noted above.

-Students who take the Spanish Placement Test should submit their results to Professor and Chair of Hispanic Studies Sebastiaan Faber.
+Students should take the Spanish Placement Test and contact Associate Professor and Chair of Hispanic Studies Claire Solomon with their results.